Marusyk/grok.net/README.md

 Install-Module -Name Grok
 ```

+# Dependency

+Since [v.2.0.0](https://github.com/Marusyk/grok.net/releases/tag/v2.0.0), the grok uses the [PCRE.NET](https://github.com/ltrzesniewski/pcre-net) library for regex.

 # What is grok

 Grok is a great way to parse unstructured log data into something structured and queryable.
 It sits on top of Regular Expression (regex) and uses text patterns to match lines in log files.

-A great way to get started with building yours grok filters is this grok debug tool: <https://grokdebug.herokuapp.com/>
+A great way to get started with building your grok filters is this grok debug tool: <https://grokdebug.herokuapp.com/>

 What can I use Grok for?

 - reporting errors and other patterns from logs and processes
-- parsing complex text output and converting it to json for external processing
+- parsing complex text output and converting it to JSON for external processing
 - apply 'write-once use-everywhere' to regular expressions
 - automatically providing patterns for unknown text inputs (logs you want patterns generated for future matching)